Awara Onsen あわら温泉

 You can reach Awara using a combination of bullet train and local lines or via express bus and local train.

-Bullet trains from Tokyo to Maibara or Kanazawa take around two and a half hours.
-From there, board a Hokuriku Line limited express for Awara, which takes 80 minutes and 40 minutes, respectively.
-The Echizen Awara Hot Springs area is a short walk from Awara Onsen Station.
+Bullet trains from Tokyo take 2 hours 10 minutes to Maibara and 3 hours to Kanazawa.
+From either Maibara or Kanazawa, board a Hokuriku Line limited express for Awara, which takes 80 minutes and 40 minutes, respectively.
+The Awara Hot Springs area is 10 minutes by car from Awara Onsen Station.

 The waters were discovered in 1883 when a farmer digging an irrigation channel found an 80-degree hot spring